lc-studios-mc/scp-dystopia-2.0-attempt/docs/v1-restoration.md

 So, [2.0.0 Alpha 5](https://github.com/lc-studios-mc/scp-dystopia/releases/tag/v2.0.0-alpha-5)
 will probably be the last "v2 alpha" version.

-I will be careful not to add new features while doing restoration this time.
+I will be careful to never lose focus on restoration this time.

 And don't worry, I will bring back popular ideas like Lockdown System and CCTV once the restoration part is done.